Learn The Evolution of Anonymity in...

 The Details of Anonymity in AA

-The principle of anonymity was founded within AA, with Bill Wilson (its founding member) speaking of its importance in the Foreword of the First Edition of the Big Book of Alcoholics Anonymous in 1939.
+The principle of anonymity started within AA.
+Bill Wilson, a founding member, wrote about its importance in the Foreword of the First Edition of the Big Book of Alcoholics Anonymous in 1939.

-In 1946, the principle was expanded upon within AA’s Twelve Traditions.
+In 1946, AA expanded on anonymity in the Twelve Traditions.
 Two Traditions refer directly to anonymity:

 • Tradition Eleven: "We need always maintain personal anonymity at the level of press, radio, and films."